grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 		* This is the kind of thing that might be different about a cargo sub --- which presumably has less chance of being forced to the surface to run during the day.
 * [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
 * [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
+* [ ] Feedback from Kevin:
+	* [ ] motivation for Shakes isn't strong enough (see note about pot above --- maybe they can convince him to help out with a giant brick of pot?
+Maybe Bastian grows pot in his quarters, that's how they have enough to convince Shakes?)
 * [ ] Feedback from Brian:
 	* [ ] The start is slow, maybe pick up the writing pace a bit to match the speed of the rest of the book
 		* (MT says: I think what happened here is at first I didn't know how much space everything was going to take, so I wrote longer scenes, but later had so many ideas to cram in that there wasn't space for longer scenes)